HKUCITE/lds-external-ai-agent/docs/direct-manipulation/modify_field.md

 ---
-sidebar_position: 4
+sidebar_position: 3
 ---

-# 5.4 modify_field
+# 5.3 modify_field

 Explanation:

-- Updates a single field of an LDS element.
+- Updates multiple fields of an existing LDS element in a single operation.
-- Used for quick inline edits suggested by the AI or manually entered by the user.
+- Commonly used for bulk updates or when importing structured AI-generated data.

 Basic JSON Structure: